jdangerx/jdangerx.github.io/src/busybody.md

 ![Image contents: an unadulterated private Google Calendar event.
 It just says "busy".](/static/img/normal-busy.png)

-As a joke art project, I decided to write a small browser extension that makes it so that all events on your Google Calendar show up as "busy":
+As ~~a joke~~ an art project, I decided to write a small browser extension that makes it so that all events on your Google Calendar show up as "busy":